CNSpangler/mad-lib/README.md

 # mad-lib
-Day 4 of Bootcamp Prep: Mad Lib Game
+* Day 4 of learning to work with DOM
+* Built with vanilla JavaScript
+* Hailed by one developer as "a surrealist masterpiece--I am haunted."